-This week the hot topic has been Google’s change in its search algorithms which will start downgrading search ranks if your mobile website and content aren’t “mobile-friendly”.
+Google has launched a big change in its search algorithms which will start downgrading search ranks if your mobile website and content aren’t “mobile-friendly”.
 This basically means that those sites that aren’t optimized for smartphones (with considerably smaller display resolutions than desktops) would see their search rankings go down.
-The big switch has happened already yesterday so what can you as a mobile web developer/tester do to ensure you’ve got it all right?
+The big switch has happened so what can you as a mobile web developer/tester do to ensure you’ve got it all right?

-According to TechCrunch article, Google’s recent update for mobile-friendliness will have an impact on over 40 percent of Fortune 500 companies websites.
-According to their data, it’s very surprising how common it still is to come across websites from the world’s top brands which haven’t been properly optimized for smartphones and other devices with smaller display resolution than desktops.
+According to the TechCrunch article, Google’s recent update for mobile-friendliness will have an impact on over 40 percent of Fortune 500 companies websites.
+It’s very surprising how common it still is to come across websites from the world’s top brands which haven’t been properly optimized for smartphones and other devices with smaller display resolution than desktops.
 Here we’d like to share 3 ways to make your website mobile friendly

 First of all, you can use Google tools to check if your site is mobile-friendly.
 Start with Mobile-Friendly Test to examine individual pages and if you are used to Webmaster Tools, the Mobile Usability report has some very important and interesting data about your website as well.

-Step #2.
-Testdroid Cloud with Real Mobile Devices and Browsers
+#2.
+Use Real Mobile Devices and Browsers with Bitbar Testing

 We currently host thousands of real mobile devices that naturally include real mobile browsers (Chrome, Webkit, Safari, Firefox and many others).
 There is no better way to test your mobile website and content than using these devices – they are harnessed for this sort of testing.